Kentucky Personal Injury Lawyers

 If you are too injured or ill to travel to us, we can arrange a phone or video conference.
 We also make hospital visits when necessary.

 Experienced personal injury lawyers serving Louisville, Lexington, and beyond

 Accidents happen, but when they do, the person or persons who are responsible for causing them shouldn’t get away with it, leaving you to pick up the pieces after their mistakes.
 We understand that the thought of filing a lawsuit can be intimidating.
 You may even be reluctant to sue in the first place.

-Fortunately, when you work with a Kentucky personal injury lawyer at Wilt & Associates, you’ll have a team of lawyers making your interests top priority.
+Fortunately, when you work with a Kentucky personal injury lawyer at Wilt Injury Lawyers, you’ll have a team of lawyers making your interests top priority.
 We want you to be able to put this traumatic experience behind you.
 Please call 502-253-9110 or fill out our contact form and schedule a free consultation.
 We maintain offices in Lexington and Louisville and serve clients throughout Kentucky.